 These can be episodic (taking a new route to work) or long-term (going through a divorce).
-Additionally the stressor can have varying levels of intensity or even threat to self.
-It is important to remember that not everyone experiences a stressor the same way, and that stressors can be unique to a person.
+Additionally, the stressor can have varying levels of intensity or even a threat to self.
+It is important to remember that not everyone experiences a stressor the same way and that stressors can be unique to a person.
 Something that one person finds stressful, may actually be a benign or even enjoyable event to someone else.

 Coping with Stressors